 Individual HP-UX patches comprise the standard HP-UX patch bundles.
-The individual patches and patch bundles are available from the Patch Database at the ITRC (http://itrc.hp.com).
+The individual patches and patch bundles are available at the HP Support Center (http://hp.com/go/hpsc).

 At times, you might find it necessary to acquire and install individual patches, for example, based on known patch IDs, software functionality, reactive patching, and security issues.